marklocklear/vagrant-rails/linux_and_mac.md

 ## Step 4 - Add a box
 In your command window run:

-		vagrant box add rails http://files.gravygrip.com/package.box
+		vagrant box add base http://files.gravygrip.com/package.box

-This will take a few seconds to download.
-Now open Vagrantfile and the line that says...
+This will take a few seconds/minutes/hours to download depending on your internet speed.

-		config.vm.box = "base"

-change to...

-		config.vm.box = "rails"

 ##Step 5 - Spin up your box and SSH into it